cubicap/Jaculus-machine/docs/pitfalls.md

 ## Only one context per Machine
 From the beginning, the design of Jaculus-machine was to have only one context per machine.
 The honest reason is my lack of knowledge of QuickJS and JavaScript internals at the time.
-Now it starts to show it was a bad decision and proves to be a limitation in some cases.
+Now it starts to show it was a wrong decision and proves to be a limitation in some cases.

 It seems like it can be fixed relatively easily, but it is not a priority at the moment.